sfu-ireceptor/turnkey-service/README.md

  $ sudo docker-compose -f run/docker-compose.yml build
 ```

+This command make take some time to execute, as it is downloading and build your docker containers.

 If you wish to customize your docker images, then you can create an overlay
 docker-compose-mysite.yml file and use it to override the default
 configuration file during the build, as follows: